rooseveltframework/roosevelt/README.md

 Using [LESS](http://lesscss.org) with Roosevelt is optional.

-Roosevelt will automatically compile any (`.less`) files in your LESS folder down to minified CSS (`.css`) files of the same name in your CSS folder. *Note: This will overwrite any preexisting CSS files of the same name, so be careful.*
+Roosevelt will automatically compile any LESS (`.less`) files in your LESS folder down to minified CSS (`.css`) files of the same name in your CSS folder. *Note: This will overwrite any preexisting CSS files of the same name, so be careful.*

 The CSS minifier used by LESS is <a href='http://yui.github.io/yuicompressor/css.html'>YUI Compressor</a>.